release

 To learn more, run release-plz release --help.

-releases-plz also supports creating releases on Gitlab with the --backend gitlab option.
+release-plz release also supports creating releases for repositories hosted on GitLab with

-Then you can run release-plz release in Gitlab CI with the following arguments:
+Then you can run release-plz release with the following arguments:

 Gitea

-releases-plz also supports creating releases on Gitea with the --backend gitea option.
+releases-plz supports creating releases on Gitea with the --forge gitea option.

 TODO: document how to create a token on Gitea.